bluebird89/docs/Agile/Interview.md

 * [kdn251/interviews](https://github.com/kdn251/interviews):Everything you need to know to get the job.
 * [ElemeFE/node-interview](https://github.com/ElemeFE/node-interview):How to pass the Node.js interview of ElemeFE.
 * [alex/what-happens-when](https://github.com/alex/what-happens-when):An attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?"

+## 简历工具

+* [salomonelli/best-resume-ever](https://github.com/salomonelli/best-resume-ever):Build fast 🚀 and easy multiple beautiful resumes and create your best CV ever!
+Made with Vue and LESS.
+*